-While various veterans benefits, from retirement to disability to education, are available to you if you served in the military, you're entitled to certain veteran benefits.
-These benefits can range from education to retirement.
-However, the way you leave the military can have a great effect on your benefits.
+While various veterans benefits, from retirement to disability to education, are available to you if you served in the military, the way you leave the military can have a great effect on your benefits.

-You'll receive a discharge after you complete your military service.
-The discharge means that you're released from your obligation to serve.
+As you know, you receive a discharge after you complete your military service, releasing you from your obligation to serve.
 There are multiple types of discharges, and the veterans benefits you qualify for will depend on what type of discharge you receive.
 Types of service discharges include:

 The best type of discharge you can receive is an honorable discharge.
-This means that you met the conduct and performance standards of the military.
-You're eligible for most veteran benefits if you receive this discharge.
+This means that you met or exceeded the conduct and performance standards of the military.
+You're eligible for all veteran (and military) benefits if you receive this discharge.
 Some benefits actually require an honorable discharge, including Post 9/11 GI Bill and the Montgomery GI Bill education benefits.

 Other Than Honorable (OTH) Discharge